How to launch your LMS: The ultimate guide (updated October 2021)

 - You can prepare yourself and your team with how to manage a live system and troubleshoot issues

-- You’ll avoid a tonne of stress and you’ll be better prepared for a hard-launch
+- You’ll be better prepared for a hard-launch and will avouid a lot of stress

-At this point, you should have had a successful soft-launch and fixed any critical bugs.
+At this point, you should have had a successful soft-launch/beta and fixed any critical bugs.
 You’ve collected some great feedback, prepared your team and are confident in your system and courses.

-Now is the time to go live.
+Now is the time to go public with your launch.
 There are a few things to consider:

 - Think about slowly ramping up user numbers.
 If you have 100,000 users to migrate from an older system, consider migrating those users in waves over an extended period of time.